swartchris8/swartchris8.github.io/_posts/2022-09-27-nurnberg-ml-course-setup-guide.md

 For community feedback and support fastai has a course forum where you can search for your questions and if you can’t find them ask for community help.

-Don’t worry if this is overwhelming, during the first lesson we will go into more details about the course structure outcomes and jupyter environment.
+Don’t worry if this is overwhelming, during the first lesson we will go into more details about the course structure, outcomes, and jupyter environment.